x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 User 1 and User 2 are part of the first migration batch to Microsoft 365 or Office 365, while User 3 and User 4 will be part of a later batch.
 The MX record for the primary domain "fabrikaminc.net" still points to Google Workspace, where all the primary mailboxes still reside.
 Because User 1 and User 2 have had their migrations started, they've been converted from MailUsers to Mailboxes on the Microsoft 365 or Office 365 side.

 The ExternalEmailAddress for each user has been moved to a ForwardingSmtpAddress, so that messages sent to User 1 and User 2 will be delivered back to their source mailboxes on the Google Workspace side by rerouting the message back to the Google Workspace routing domain.
-This is indicated by the red arrows in the above diagram.
+This movement to a ForwardingSmtpAddress is indicated by the red arrows in the above diagram.
 Mail is still being synced from the source Google Workspace side to the Microsoft 365 or Office 365 side.

 ![After a single batch of a G Suite migration](../media/gsuite-mig-after-batch.png)

 The MX record for the primary domain "fabrikaminc.net" still points to Google Workspace.
 Now that User 1 and User 2 have been fully migrated to Microsoft 365 or Office 365, they should start working out of Microsoft 365 or Office 365.
-On the Google Workspace side, automatic mail forwarding has been set up for migrated users, so that new emails sent to their Google Workspace address will be delivered instead to the Microsoft 365 or Office 365 address via the routing domain.
-This is shown by the green arrows in the above diagram.
+On the Google Workspace side, automatic mail forwarding has been set up for migrated users, so that new emails sent to their Google Workspace address will be delivered, instead, to the Microsoft 365 or Office 365 address via the routing domain.
+This arrangement is shown by the green arrows in the above diagram.

 > [!IMPORTANT]
 > If your organization has disabled a user's ability to set a forwarding address, the Google Workspace migration tool will also be unable to set the forwarding address.
 You must enable permissions to set SMTP forwarding in order for forwarding to be set successfully during your migration.